+5. Identify the Critical Path

 Forward and backward pass calculation is used to determine the critical path and total float.
-By the help of Forward Pass and Backward Pass calculations, the earliest start and finish dates, and the latest start and finish dates for each activity can be identified and the Critical Path of the network diagram can be determined.
+By the help of the Forward Pass and Backward Pass calculations, the earliest start and finish dates, and the latest start and finish dates for each activity can be identified and the Critical Path of the network diagram can be determined.

 What are the Advantages of the Critical Path Method?